Difegue/LANraragi/tools/Documentation/extending-lanraragi/index/client-api.md

 Otherwise, the API can be used as-is.

 {% hint style="warning" %}
-Empty API Keys will **not** work, even if there's no key set in Configuration. key
+Empty API Keys will **not** work, even if there's no key set in Configuration.
 {% endhint %}

 {% api-method method="get" host="http://lrr.tvc-16.science" path="/api/archivelist" %}